-Questions like when the pain started, how severe is the pain, what time of the day the pain is the maximum, if you had any trauma or are you under stress, are few of the questions which your doctor will ask you and which will help in diagnosing the problem.
+Questions like when the pain started, how severe is the pain, what time of the day the pain is the maximum if you had any trauma or are you under stress, are a few of the questions that your doctor will ask you and which will help in diagnosing the problem.

-Your doctor will examine the joint, the muscles in and around the joint and your dentition in the concerned side.
-After a thorough examination your doctor might advice certain images.
+Your doctor will examine the joint, the muscles in and around the joint, and your dentition on the concerned side.
+After a thorough examination, your doctor might advise certain images.

 Cephalograms if required will be done.

-If your doctor thinks there is a need for a MRI or a CT scan they will guide you accordingly.
+If your doctor thinks there is a need for an MRI or a CT scan they will guide you accordingly.